microsoft/WhatTheHack/052-SAPAppModernization/Student/Challenge-01.md

 - Successful Appliance Deployment of SAP S/4HANA to Azure using the available image libraries in the SAP CAL.
 - Successful test logon to an SAP Application Server
-- Login to the system, verify all the resources deployed and that the correct demo data is present.
+- Login to the system, verify all the resources are deployed and that the correct demo data is present.